 - You may qualify for assistance for required textbooks and supplies for classes, based on availability and need

-- You are enrolled in a Professional/Technical program or are in GED, HS21+, or ELA (English Language Acquisition) classes
+- You are enrolled in a Workforce Education/Professional Technical Program or are in GED, HS21+, or ESL (English as a Second Language) classes

 - You have been denied Basic Food previously due to being a student